 includes Poetry, Fiction, and/or Creative Nonfiction lessons.

-workshop, engaging the students in thoughtful discussion about
+the workshop, engaging the students in thoughtful discussion about

-and by peers.
+writing.
 Note: This is not class!
 Workshops will offer a fun,

 energetic environment for growing creative writers.
 Second Saturday